 Terrorism threatening peace across globe, world needs a Mahatma Gandhi: HRD Minister

+Under such circumstances, the world needs Mahatma Gandhi's principles of truth, love, and nonviolence, the minister said.
+People also need India's Vedas, Puranas, and Upanishads that are repositories of knowledge and science, he said.

-As many as 600 Indian and foreign publishers, from 23 countries, are participating in the book fair which will continue till January 12.
+He said people are "moving away from books today" which leads to deformation of ideas and this needs to stop.
+As many as 600 publishers from 23 countries are participating in the book fair which will continue till January 12.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)